vo-hong-thanh/RSSALib/README.md

 ## Citations:

 Please cite:

-Vo Hong Thanh.
+&nbsp;&nbsp;&nbsp;&nbsp; Vo Hong Thanh.
 RSSALib: A library for stochastic simulation of complex biochemical reactions.
-Bioinformatics, 2020, DOI <a href="10.1093/bioinformatics/btaa602">10.1093/bioinformatics/btaa602</a>, if you are using RSSALib.
+Bioinformatics, 2020, DOI <a href="10.1093/bioinformatics/btaa602">10.1093/bioinformatics/btaa602</a>

+if you are using RSSALib.
 ## Further readings and references:

-The theoritical background and correctness of RSSA is provided in the original paper Thanh et al. (2014) [1].
-Several improvements and extensions of the original algorithm for dealing with different aspects of practical biochemical reactions are in Thanh et al. [2,4], Thanh and Priami [3] and Marchetti et al. [5].
+The theoritical background and correctness of RSSA is provided in the original paper by Thanh et al. (2014) [1].
+Several improvements and extensions of RSSA for dealing with different aspects of practical biochemical reactions are in Thanh et al. [2,4], Thanh and Priami [3] and Marchetti et al. [5].

 [1] Thanh, V.H. et al. (2014) Journal of Chemical Physics 141, 10B602_1. https://aip.scitation.org/doi/abs/10.1063/1.4896985.